Glen Tullman

 Glen E. Tullman is an American entrepreneur and investor who has built, run, and scaled businesses across a range of industries.
-He serves as the Chief Executive Officer of Transcarent as well as the Tullman Family Office, and is Managing Partner at 7wire Ventures.
+He is the chief executive officer of Transcarent and the Tullman Family Office, and managing partner at 7wire Ventures.

-Previously, he served as CEO of Allscripts, and was founder and executive chairman of the consumer digital health company Livongo Health.
+Previously, he was CEO of Allscripts, and was founder and chairman of the consumer digital health company Livongo Health.

 Early life and education

 Tullman was born in 1959, near Chicago, Illinois and is the youngest of six children.
 He and his family moved to New Jersey when he was in fourth grade, and he graduated from New Providence High School in 1977.
 Tullman received his undergraduate degree in 1981 in economics and psychology from Bucknell University.
 He also spent a year in Oxford, England studying social anthropology.